 Supporting this, a poll conducted by Oxford University Press with 473 primary school teachers, and published in TES, reported that almost half of Year 1 pupils had a word gap sufficient to negatively affect their learning.
 Teachers reported that this also affected pupils’ self esteem, mental health and wider life chances.

-“Although a lot of discussion correctly emphasises the need for parents to read bedtime stories or nursery rhymes with their children as a way to decrease the word gap, parents should also be made aware that there are other fun and engaging activities children can do to expand their vocabulary and express themselves in meaningful ways”, explains Sara, Co-founder and Head of Product at toucanBox, who has over 15 years of Montessori teaching experience.
+“Although a lot of discussion correctly emphasises the need for parents to read bedtime stories or nursery rhymes with their children as a way to decrease the word gap, parents should also be made aware that there are other fun and engaging activities children can do to expand their vocabulary and express themselves in meaningful ways”, explains Sara Co-founder and Head of Product at toucanBox, who has over 15 years of Montessori teaching experience.

 “Young children love to make art.
 Whether it’s paint, crayons, glue or glitter, they instinctively express themselves, and make sense of their world, through the process of creating art.
 It also teaches children to use words about colours, shapes, textures and verbs,” she continues.

-James, a former primary school teacher and currently the Editor of toucanBox’s STEAM magazine, highlights that “By following directions in making arts and crafts it also helps to introduce children to prepositions (glue the orange foam onto the black paper), comparatives (make the rectangle bigger than the square), and imperatives (cut the foam squares into triangles).
+James, a former primary school teacher and currently the Editor of toucanBox’s STEAM magazine, highlights that “By following directions in making arts and crafts it also helps to introduce children to prepositions (glue the orange foam onto the black paper), comparatives (make the rectangle bigger than the square), and imperatives (do cut the foam squares into triangles).
 Furthermore they learn to use verbs such as wonder and ponder….
 As they talk about what might happen next.”

 Unsurprisingly, despite the educational benefits of making arts and crafts, toucanBox’s own research with 500 parents revealed that 1 in 4 children do not make arts and crafts as often as they would like.
-The three main reasons cited for this are that parents do not have the materials needed to hand, they don’t know how to or have the time to get involved due to work commitments or having to look after younger siblings, and children are too busy with extracurricular activities.
+The three main reasons cited for this are that parents do not have the materials needed to hand, they don’t know how to or don’t have the time to get involved due to work commitments or having to look after younger siblings.
+Also children are too busy with extracurricular activities.
 “Work commitments limit family time”, said a respondent.

 “By making it as convenient as possible for parents, they are more encouraged to bring art and crafts into their home”, comments Virginie Charles Dear, Co-founder and CEO of toucanBox.
-“That is the reason why we started toucanBox six years ago.
+“That is the reason why we started toucanBox many years ago.
 We saw that by addressing a lot of the inhibitors parents and carers face, we could make a real difference to families’ lives.
 By having activity kits delivered to the home every fortnight, containing all the materials they need along with illustrated instructions children can follow easily themselves, parents find very little gets in the way of a child making a craft.
 Moreover, by reading the magazine together, parents and children are engaged in talking about the world around them.
 This is why we have found that over 90% of toucanBox subscribers confirmed their children engage in arts and crafts more often since they started their subscription with toucanBox.”

 “Teaching language is not all about sitting at a desk with worksheets or learning from flashcards.
-Through art children do not even know they are learning as they are simply having fun.
+Through arts and crafts children do not even know they are learning as they are simply having fun.
 Achieving this is our primary focus when we create and develop new crafts”, says Jenny, Product Designer at toucanBox.

 toucanBox is an award-winning subscription service delivering activity kits to kids age 3-8.
 Each box is built by educational experts to help develop key skills through hands-on play.
 All the materials, instructions and inspiration are included to make getting creative easy, stress-free and really good fun.
 Sara Barokas (Montessori teacher) is available for interviews.
 For press enquiries email [email protected].